jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 {{< figure src="/digital-tools/ebook-concept.png" caption="Functionality I want in my document reader" >}}

 Reading is incredible and I love my Kindle.
 But eBooks today are just a step above OCR'ing a book and slapping on a few basic features which have existed for 30+ years.
-While I'm reading an eBook or listening to an audiobook or podcast I should be able to:
+While I'm reading an eBook I want to:

 - Have relevant illustrations, graphs, and tables appear for duration of their mentions so I don't have to flip back and forth between them.